srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 In my previous network `Weights` were attached directly to a `Node` because each node had exactly 1 weight.
 And the *target* `Node` to which a certain node is connectd to could be easily derived from the weight's id.
 For example, the 1st weight of each node in the hidden layer is applied to the 1st node in the input layer.
-Thus, these 2 nodes are linked or connected.
+Thus, these 2 nodes are connected.
 The 2nd weight of each node in the hidden layer is applied to the 2nd node in the input layer.
 And again, these 2 nodes become connected.